 Things you’ll need: Toy chest, diverse toys

-Kids can hunt for a specific toy by using their vision, sensory touch, and sound experiences to find the right one.
+Kids can hunt for a specific toy using their vision, sensory touch, and sound experiences to find the right one.

-Skills Learned: Multisensory learning
+Skills Learned: Multisensory Learning

 46. Let’s Thread Some Beads Together!